 After Planning, the Sprint itself begins, in which the collaborative work that the team decided on in Planning takes place.

-What is Scrum Planning Infographic
+Infographic: What is Scrum Planning?

 Download our full infographic use to use as a reference for your own Scrum Planning.

-Beyond the Planning Event
+Beyond Scrum Planning

 Dig in to Scrum in our Agile Fundamentals course.
 Learn all the terminology, ceremonies, principles, techniques, and day-to-day application of Scrum.
 (And, earn your ICAgile ICP certification!)